-It is estimated that between January and November 2015, approximately 1, 5 million migrants illegally crossed the European Union's (EU) external borders (European Commission, 2015) into the EU.
-There is evidence that migrants from Africa also constitute the increase numbers of people who migrate (legally or otherwise into Europe).
-For example,
+Between January and November 2015, approximately 1.5 million migrants illegally crossed the EU's external borders into the EU (European Commission, 2015a, b).
+There is evidence that migrants from Africa are also among the increasing numbers of people who migrate (legally or otherwise into Europe).
+For example:

-"data released by the UNHCR showed that nearly one million people reached Greek and Italian territories through sea crossings.
+[...] data released by the UNHCR showed that nearly one million people reached Greek and Italian territories through sea crossings.
 More than 2200 people were rescued in the Central Mediterranean Sea, between Libya and Italy.
 About 400 people tried to overcome the border to the Spanish city of Ceuta in Northern Africa on the 25th of December.
 More than 180 people succeeded to reach Ceuta, either by climbing over the border fences or by swimming around them.
-However, two people died and twelve others were injured, some severely."
-1
+However, two people died and twelve others were injured, some severely[1].

-This increased migration has intensified the desire in the EU to strengthen a restrictive immigration regime.
-For instance, there is a call for EU countries to set up a European Border and Coast Guard Agency that will secure and protect the EU border against the flood of refugees and migrants (European Commission, 2015).
-It is in this light that in the
+This heightened migration has intensified the desire by the EU to strengthen a restrictive immigration regime.
+For instance, there is a call for EU countries to set up a European Border and Coast Guard Agency that will secure and protect the EU border against the flood of refugees and migrants (European Commission, 2015a, b).
+In this light, the European Commission President, Mr Jean-Claude Juncker, declared in the State of the Union Address on 9 September 2015 that: